Reading

 Writing

 Do you remember reading poetry in elementary school?
 I have fond memories of reading poetry with my family as a child.
-Often we would visit the Tattered Cover to enjoy the latest poetry books.
-The store always made the experience special as they gift-wrapped the book we purchased.
-The same excitement filled our classroom as we began our study of poetry.
+We often visited the Tattered Cover to enjoy the latest poetry books.
+The store always made the experience so special as they gift-wrapped the book we purchased.
+The same excitement filled our classroom as we began our study of poetry this week.

 Math